 4. You could save on fees

 Pension pots potentially have decades to grow.
-This is brilliant for returns because they benefit from the power of compounding, where you not only get returns on your original investment, but returns on your returns.
+This is brilliant for potential returns because they benefit from the power of compounding, where you not only get returns on your original investment, but returns on your returns.
 However, it’s a double-edged sword: compounding also applies to fees.
 So, the higher the annual charges, the greater the long-term cost to your pension.

 When you leave a job, employer contributions will stop and you’ll continue to be charged fees as the provider is still managing your money.
 What you pay in fees is based on what you have in the pot, rather than what you’re paying in.
 If you’re being charged over the odds, it can have a significant impact on your pension.
 Let’s see how this works.